siddk/deep-nlp/mnist_nn/README.md

 Simple MNIST Handwriting Classification Problem.
 Given a 28 x 28 pixel image, pick which digit class it belongs to.

+Note: This is a very simple model, and it is meant as an introduction to Tensorflow.
+Real Models are formatted differently, in an inference/loss/training pattern.
+For an example of this, see the cifar_cnn/ directory.

 ## Model Setup ##

 + **Input**: 28 x 28 Pixel Image, flattened into a single vector of size 784.
 The input "x" is then